sot/cheta/docs/pseudo_msids.rst

 --------------------------------------

 The HRC telemeters a variety of useful information that is sent down in secondary science and housekeeping formats (SS and HK hereafter).
-The engineering archive reformats those telemetry values to be consistent with the MSFC-1949 specification of HRC SS and HK telemetry.
+The cheta archive reformats those telemetry values to be consistent with the MSFC-1949 specification of HRC SS and HK telemetry.
 It also facilitates handling invalid data in SS and HK telemetry.